matze-dd/Tex2txt/README.md

 approximation of the “real thing”.
 Nevertheless, it seems to work quite well for our purposes, and it inherits high flexibility from the Python environment.
-A more strict approach could be based on software like [plasTeX](https://github.com/tiarno/plastex).
+A stricter approach could be based on software like [plasTeX](https://github.com/tiarno/plastex).

 In order to parse nested structures, some regular expressions are constructed